gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 # Introduction

 Human activity is leaving Earth's "natural" habitats fragmented and patchy.
-Understanding how this change in landscape structure affects ecological processes remains a fundamental goal of landscape ecology.
+Understanding how change in landscape structure affects ecological processes remains a fundamental goal of landscape ecology.
 It us well understood that landscape structure influences ecosystem processes [@cite] and that promoting landscape connectivity can mitigate the negative effects of habitat loss on ecosystem functioning [@resascoMetaanalysisDecadeTesting2019].
 As a result understanding how habitat structure effects the movement and dispersal of organisms, and how this scales up to explain the abundance and distribution of species across space, is a primary aim of landscape ecology.
 Models in landscape ecology---analytic, computational, and statistical--- have long used diffusion to approximate model how organisms move or disperse between habitat patches.

 What does it mean that model uses diffusion?
 The way in which organisms move from one habitat patch to another, via active or passive